 The things you learn will provide you with actionable insights you can apply to your sales funnel, your offers, your product, your customer service and more.
 Importantly, a lot of your competitors won’t be asking this question.
 As a result, their offering will be less effective in solving your prospects current problems.

-This is a key part of surviving the crisis and thriving during the recovery.
+This is a key part of surviving an economic crisis and thriving during the recovery.
 Simply letting people know you exist is rarely good enough when it comes to attracting prospects, let alone converting them into opportunities or paying customers.

-Your offer is the way you wrap up your product or service in a nice package.
+Your offer is the way you wrap up your product or service into a nice package.
 It’s how you make what you’re promoting irresistible to your perfect prospects.

-You need to craft a compelling offer right now that makes sense in the context of the recession.
+You need to craft a compelling offer that makes sense in the context of today’s economy.
 You need to revisit this offer as things change and when the recovery starts.
 In all cases, your offer needs to drive prospects to want to take that next step.

 The best way to craft your offer is to build out a list describing how each of these elements might work for your product or service.
 Then, based on what you know about your personas and your product or service, develop an appropriate offer strategy.
 You might use one of the elements mentioned in the list above, or you might use a combination.